Swaggy214/ibotta-takehome/README.md

 Using the functions in db_utils, I called them in the main.py to accurately populate the tables

 Part 2:
 Time to query the tables.
-I had 4 questions to answer The first thing I did was set up a query console, and verify I could query all 4 tables After doing that, I examined each table to get a firm idea of all the columns and what each table represented
+I had 4 questions to answer.
+The first thing I did was set up a query console, and verify I could query all 4 tables.
+After doing that, I examined each table to get a firm idea of all the columns and what each table represented.
+Lastly, I made sure another user would be able to query within the terminal, if an IDE wasn't accessible to them

 Query 1 thought process:
 I need to gather counts of distinct members who have a timestamp in the "activated" column